egdegd/VisualDebuggerDemo/README.md

 ### Step 2: Configure Grazie Token
 1. After installing the plugin, navigate to the **IDE Settings**.
-2. Locate the `Grazie Token` field in the plugin settings:
+2. Locate the `Visual Debugger Settings` field in the plugin settings:
    <details>
    <summary>Click to expand screenshot</summary>